-For such a relatively small country Sri Lanka has a hell of a lot packed into it.
+For such a relatively small country Sri Lanka has a hell of a lot packed into it, and over the last few years has exploded in popularity with travellers.
 Simply crammed with UNESCO world heritage sites and enough national parks and wildlife to be considered a biodiversity hotspot, Sri Lanka is a bewitching country that is changing fast and one that will enchant any visitor.
 There is a reason that the English word serendipity evolved from Serendib, the name that early Arab settlers gave to this tiny piece of paradise, and once you visit Sri Lanka you will know exactly why!

 Crammed with hot, wildlife filled jungle and lush, rolling tea plantations, Sri Lanka is framed by some of the most pristine beaches this side of the Indian ocean, and its predominantly Buddhist culture gives the entire country a unique flavour that permeates through to every aspect of local life.
 But this melting pot of cultures has far more influences than simple Buddhism, with huge British, Portuguese, Dutch and other colonial powers still making their presence felt, and strong Arab, Malay, Hindu and many other settled cultures having a strong influence on the culture and the cuisine.

 Sri Lanka is quite simply an amazing country, and with huge development in cities such as Kandy and Colombo, it is one that is changing fast.

 In very general terms Sri Lanka is quite westernized in large parts, it is very easy going and English is widely spoken to some extent at least, so travellers to Sri Lanka aren’t going to have a huge culture shock in the same way they would in neighbouring India.